Andres9890/ia-Uploading-Discord-Bot/README.md

 # Archive.org Uploading Bot

-This Discord bot allows users to upload files directly to [Archive.org](https://archive.org) (using the internetarchive python library) via a simple command in a Discord server or message.
-It handles file attachments, generates unique identifiers for uploads, and automatically creates metadata for each uploaded file.
+This Discord bot allows users to upload files directly to [Archive.org](https://archive.org) (using the internetarchive python library) via a simple command in a Discord server or message, It handles file attachments, generates unique identifiers for uploads, and automatically creates metadata for each uploaded file

 ---

 ## Features

-- Upload files to Archive.org with a `/upload` command.
+- Upload files to Archive.org with a `/upload` command
-- Supports multiple file attachments in a single command.
+- Supports multiple file attachments in a single command
 - Automatically generates metadata for each upload, including:
-  - A unique identifier.
+  - A unique identifier
-  - Descriptions based on the uploader's username and file names.
+  - Descriptions based on the uploader's username and file names
-- Cleans up uploaded files after uploads.
+- Cleans up uploaded files after uploads

 ---